Fringed by Blackwattle and Rozelle Bays, Glebe was first settled in the late 1820s, making it one of Sydney's oldest suburbs.

 Glebe Island was an early success for the Harbour trust.
 Wharves were built on three sides of the levelled rocky outcrop from 1912.
 The reconstructed fourth side was attached to the Rozelle shoreline as part of the extensive reclamation of Rozelle Bay and White Bay which had begun in the 1890s.

 Glebe Island became the site of a grain elevator and tall concrete silos, operated from 1921 by the Grain Elevators Board of NSW.
 The 1958 Australian Encyclopaedia records that the bulk wheat terminal had a capacity of 7,500,000 bushels (202,500 tonnes).
 During World War II much of the island was commandeered for the main United States army depot in Sydney.
 Bulk handling of grain continued until 1990 when the wheat terminal was transferred to Port Kembla and the wharfage remodelled for containerised cargo.
 Some silos were demolished, while from 1991 Australian Cement (now Cement Australia) used 16 of them as a bulk cement terminal.
-These are now heritage-listed.
+These are now heritage-listed and used as Sydney's biggest billboard.

 A small locality wedged between Annandale and Glebem Forest Lodge named after the house of Ambrose Foss, a chemist and co-founder of the Congregational Church in New South Wales, who set up residence there at 208-210 Bridge Road in 1836.
 The house was demolished in 1912.
 It is assumed he named it thus as the area was originally open forest and perhaps it had yet to be cleared when he moved in.
 Part of The Glebe (land granted for use by the Church in 1789), a section of it to the west of Orphan School Creek was granted to Gov. William Bligh.
 By the 1850s, Forest Lodge and Glebe were being subdivided and the suburbs as we know them today began to be formed.